33 Out Of 42 As A Percentage

 Real Examples

 1. Academic Grading: Imagine a student takes a quiz consisting of 42 multiple-choice questions.
 If the student answers 33 questions correctly, their raw score is 33/42.
-That said, most grading systems do not report scores as fractions; they report them as percentages.
+Still, most grading systems do not report scores as fractions; they report them as percentages.
 By calculating the percentage, the teacher can determine that the student achieved a 78.57%, which typically falls into the "C+" or "B-" grade category depending on the grading scale.

 3. Quality Control in Manufacturing: In a factory setting, a technician might inspect a batch of 42 components.
 If 33 components pass inspection and 9 fail, the "yield rate" is 33/42.
 Expressing this as 78.57% helps the company understand the efficiency of their production line and decide if the error rate is within acceptable limits.